aframevr/aframe/docs/core/component.md

 To support pause and play, just as with a video game or to toggle entities for performance, a component can implement the `play` and `pause` handlers.
 These are invoked when a component's entity calls its `play` or `pause` method.
 When an entity plays or pauses, all of its child entities are also played or paused.
 A component should implement a play and pause handler if it registers dynamic, asynchronous, or background behaviors such as animations or event listeners.

-For example, the [touch-controls component](../components/controls.md#touch-controls)'s play and pause handlers toggles its event listeners for listening to input:
+For example, the [keyboard-controls component](../components/controls.md#keyboard-controls)'s play and pause handlers toggles its event listeners for listening to input:

 ```js
 pause: function () {